edadma/ncurses/README.md

 ncurses
 =======

 *ncurses* provides bindings for the GNU Ncurses library.
+This package is not at all complete yet.

 Example
 -------